 - 6.1 Staff should ensure that they are not putting themselves in a situation that will risk harm or allegations of harm to a student e.g. in one-to-one interaction to include providing personal care.
 The Abbey recognises that due to the young age and needs of some of the children, staff may need to use touch and use physical intervention when working with them.
 Staff acknowledge the importance of ensuring that this touch is safe, welcomed and is used in an appropriate way.
-At least one authorised adult will supervise a child who has soiled themselves and the toilet door will remain open. - 6.2 The security system on the doors leading into and out of the Early Years Centre must be maintained at all times. - 6.3 Parents must inform the school if a different adult is collecting a child. - 6.4 Staff are reminded regularly about the importance of internet safety.
-Staff, visitors and parent helpers must not use their own personal mobile phone or cameras to take pictures of the children at any time, either within the school or on any educational visits.
+At least one authorised adult will supervise a child who has soiled themselves and the toilet door will remain open. - The security system on the doors leading into and out of the Early Years Centre must be maintained at all times. - 6.3 Parents must inform the School if a different adult is collecting a child. - Staff are reminded regularly about the importance of internet safety.
+Staff, visitors and parent helpers must not use their own personal mobile phone, cameras or devices with image capturing and sharing capabilities to take pictures of the children at any time, either within the school or on any educational visits.
 The school will provide a mobile within the school premises or on educational visits.
 In the Early Years classrooms and any location where Early Years children might be present, mobile phones, tablets or any personal communication devices must be stored securely and not used within the setting whilst the children are present.
 Staff are only permitted to use their phone in their non-contact times and during breaks when children are not present.
-School cameras and videos can be used to record such as sports day and class assemblies. - 6.5 In EYFS photos are taken for recording a child or group of children participating in activities and are an effective form of recording progress.
-Images taken and stored on the phone must be downloaded on site by a designated member of staff and then deleted.
-These images/videos are only stored on the school computers and are deleted when a child leaves the school.
-School activity mobile phones (trip and Outdoor Learning), video cameras and iPads are secured in the school buildings every evening and are under no circumstances to be taken home.
-A spot check can be done at any time to ensure that the devices are being used according to the guidelines.
+School cameras and videos can be used to record such as sports day and class assemblies.

-6.6 Visitors to the school, including parents, must not use their mobile phone near or in the presence of any children either at school or on trips.
-In the case of school productions/school events/class assemblies, parents are permitted to take photographs/videos of their own child, however, these images are strictly for private use only and should not be posted on social media.
+- In EYFS photos are taken for recording a child or group of children participating in activities and are an effective form of recording progress.
+Images taken and stored on a school phone or iPad must be downloaded on site by a designated member of staff and then deleted.
+These images/videos are only stored on the school computers, servers, cloud-based and tape storage.
+They are kept only as long as they are relevant and are deleted when no longer required or in response to a request to have data removed.
+School activity mobile phones (trip and Outdoor Learning), video cameras and iPads are secured in the school buildings overnight and are only to be removed for authorised school purposes.
+A spot check may be carried out at any time to ensure that the devices are being used according to the guidelines. - Visitors to the school, including parents, must not use their mobile phone near or in the presence of any children either at school or on trips.
+In the case of school productions/school events/class assemblies, parents are permitted to take photographs/videos of their own child.
+However, these images are strictly for private use only and should not be posted on social media.
 See Parent Handbook.